KitwareMedical/SlicerVirtualReality/README.md

 - Translate controllers in parallel up/down/left/right/forward/backward: translate the entire scene
 - Pivot controllers around: rotate the entire scene

-Notes:
+> [!NOTE]
-- Object positions in the scene are not modified.
+> - Object positions in the scene are not modified.
-- Controllers must be outside of all selectable objects when grip buttons are pressed.
+> - Controllers must be outside of all selectable objects when grip buttons are pressed.

 ### Transform objects